SHARPE TALES HOME | GUESTBOOK | REGENCY RESOURCES

 Historical Note

 The Duke of Wellington bought Apsley house from his brother Richard in 1817.
 He employed the architect Benjamin Dean Wyatt to carry out renovations.
-Two years later, the first phase, which included a three-storey extension to the north east, began.
+Two years later, the first phase, which included a three-story extension to the north east, began.
 This extension included a State Dining Room, bedrooms and dressing rooms.
 When the work was finished, Wellesley decided to commemorate the victory at Waterloo by hosting a banquet.
 He set the date for the first for June 18, 1822.
 There were 1,770 potential guests.
 But, the State Dining Room holds only 36.

 Sharpe did not like such affairs.
 In fact he did all that he could to avoid them.
 But through the years, when Wellesley called, Sharpe responded.
 Wellington would continue to invite Sharpe to the banquet.

-At home, he has his family and friends Since the banquets occur near his birthday, he chooses to celebrate his birthday at home.
+At home, he has his family and friends.
+Since the banquets occur near his birthday, he chooses to celebrate his birthday at home.
 Perhaps he will attend another banquet, but he will always remember this first Waterloo Banquet.
 For Richard Sharpe, 1st Baronet tof Wapping, Colonel of the South Essex, that first banquet is Sharpe’s Banquet.

 Fiction Index | Sharpe Tales Home | Sharpe's Banquet Index